abuiles/ember-101/hands-on.md

   twitter: DS.attr('string'),
   totalArticles: DS.attr('number'),
   fullName: Ember.computed('firstName', 'lastName', function() {
-    return this.get('firstName') + this.get('lastName');
+    return this.get('firstName') + ' ' + this.get('lastName');
   })
 });
 ~~~~~~~~

 The computed property depends in **firstName** and **lastName**, every
-time every of those properties change so will the value of
+time any of those properties change so will the value of
 **fullName**.

-We can then replace the `link-to` to be
+Once we have the computed property, the `link-to` can be rewritten.

 ~~~~~~~~
 {{link-to friend.fullName 'friends.show' friend}}
 ~~~~~~~~

-With that we'll me able to visit every one of our friends!
+With that we'll me able to visit everyone of our friends!
 Next let's add support to edit a friend.

 ### Quick Task